 top of page

-• Writer: Mary Griffin
+• Writer: Mary G

-Mary Griffin
+Mary G

-• 1 min read
+• 2 min read

 ree

 Painted wood tends to make me feel just a little curious and well, if I'm honest a little sad.
-These steps were painted several times between the time we moved in, stretching back in all liklihood to ...I'm gonna say....the mosaic era.
-There was red, there was cream, there was a sort of blue, which actually endeared me to that previous owner (if for nothing other than the risk of painting anything this particular blue).
-I started with a scrapa (pronounce with thick Boston accent) and ended with a heat gun.
-It was rough stuff.
-Couple of things I learned:
+These steps were painted several times before we moved in, stretching back in all liklihood to ...I'm gonna say....the Ordovician period.

-2. Make lots of money and hire someone.
+2. Make lots of money and hire someone....just kidding...sort of.

 JOIN MY MAILING LIST